andreasvc/disco-dop/docs/discodop.rst

                 where "tree' has indices as leaves, referring to elements of "sentence", a space separated list of words.
   --indices     report sets of indices instead of frequencies.
-  --cover       include 'cover' fragments corresponding to single productions.
+  --cover       include all depth-1 fragments of first treebank corresponding
+                to single productions.
   --complete    find complete matches of fragments from treebank1 (needle) in
-                treebank2 (haystack).
+                treebank2 (haystack); frequencies are from haystack.
   --batch=dir   enable batch mode; any number of treebanks > 1 can be given;
-                first treebank will be compared to all others, frequencies refer to first treebank.
+                first treebank will be compared to all others.
                 Results are written to filenames of the form dir/A_B.
   --numproc=n   use n independent processes, to enable multi-core usage
                 (default: 1); use 0 to detect the number of CPUs.
-  --numtrees=n  only read first n trees from first treebank --encoding=x  use x as treebank encoding, e.g. UTF-8, ISO-8859-1, etc.
+  --numtrees=n  only read first n trees from first treebank --encoding=x  use x as treebank encoding, e.g. utf-8, iso-8859-1, etc.
   --approx      report approximate frequencies (lower bound) --nofreq      do not report frequencies.
+  --relfreq     report relative frequencies wrt. root node of fragments.
   --quadratic   use the slower, quadratic algorithm for finding fragments.
   --alt         alternative output format: (NP (DT "a") NN)
                 default: (NP (DT a) (NN ))